davidjguru/davidjguru.github.io/_posts/2020-02-25-Thinking-about-drupal-migrations-resources.md

 <!--more-->
-This way I will be able to give something useful to the complementary notes and if the COVID-19 attacks me before seeing the book come out, at least I will have shared something before.
+This way I will be able to give something useful to the complementary notes and if the COVID-19 attacks me before seeing the book come out, at least I will have shared something before (I guess).

 Well, what do I want to talk about in this post?
 I would like to make a list of Drupal modules related to migration processes, available as contrib